Talking Heads: 1981–1991: Commercial peak and breakup

 Three more albums followed: 1985's Little Creatures (which featured the hit singles "And She Was" and "Road to Nowhere"), 1986's True Stories (Talking Heads covering all the soundtrack songs of Byrne's musical comedy film, in which the band also appeared), and 1988's Naked.
 Little Creatures offered a much more American pop-rock sound as opposed to previous efforts.
 Similar in genre, True Stories hatched one of the group's most successful hits, "Wild Wild Life", and the accordion-driven track "Radio Head".
 Naked explored politics, sex, and death, with much African influence of polyrhythmic styles like those seen on Remain in Light.
 During that time, the group was falling increasingly under David Byrne's control, and after Naked, the band went on "hiatus".
 In 1987, Talking Heads released a book by David Byrne, What the Songs Look Like: Contemporary Artists Interpret Talking Heads Songs, with HarperCollins that contained artwork by some of the top New York visual artists of the decade.

-Tina Weymouth and her husband Chris Frantz formed the side project Tom Tom Club.

 In December 1991, Talking Heads announced that they had disbanded.
 Frantz said he learned that Byrne had left from an article in the Los Angeles Times, and said: "As far as we're concerned, the band never really broke up.
 David just decided to leave."
 Their final release was "Sax and Violins", an original song that had appeared earlier that year on the soundtrack to Wim Wenders' Until the end of the World.
 Byrne continued his solo career, releasing Rei Momo in 1989 and The Forest in 1991.
 This period also saw a revived flourish from Tom Tom Club (Boom Boom Chi Boom Boom and Dark Sneak Love Action) and Harrison (Casual Gods and Walk on Water), who toured together in 1990.